+Enter the admin user name and password.
 The user name is admin.
 The password is the one that you specified the first time that you logged in.
 The user name and password are case-sensitive.

-4. Select ADVANCED > Advanced Setup > Router/AP Mode.

-The Router/AP Mode page displays.

-5. Select the Router Mode radio button.
+- Select ADVANCED > Advanced Setup > Router/AP Mode.
+The Router/AP Mode page displays. - Select the Router Mode radio button.
+The page adjusts. - 6.
+Click the Apply button.
+Your settings are saved.